Yuhala/tees-for-dummies/riscv-pmp/README.md

 ## Hardware setup
 We will focus on two RISC-V boards.
 1. **[VisionFive 2](https://doc-en.rvspace.org/VisionFive2/PDF/VisionFive2_QSG.pdf)**: a RISC-V based computer from StarFive with an integrated 3D GPU, capable of running a full Linux OS.
 It is very similar to a Raspberry Pi.
 Follow steps in [this readme](./visionfive2.md) to setup this board and test PMP.
-2. **[ESP32-C3](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/get-started/index.html)**: a very low cost (~20 USD) SoC that integrates WiFi, BlueTooth, multiple peripherals (I2S, I2C, UART, GPIO).
-Contrary to the VisionFive 2, this board.
+2. **[ESP32-C3](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/get-started/index.html)**: a very low cost (~20 USD) SoC that integrates WiFi, BlueTooth, and multiple peripherals (I2S, I2C, UART, GPIO).
+It is very low power and not meant to run a full Linux OS.
 Nevertheless it provides excellent documentation to test features like PMP.
 Follow steps in [this readme](./esp32-c3.md) to setup and test PMP on ESP32-C3.

+- Note: my PMP testing on these RISC-V is still ongoing.
+It's a bit tricky ...